shrim27/frame-acknowledgement/draft-sprang-avtcore-frame-acknowledgement.md

 ## Length (8 bits)

 An unsigned integer denoting how many consecutive frames, starting from Start Frame ID, this message contains feedback for.
-The last Frame ID included in the feedback is (Start Frame ID + Length - 1), with wrap-around logic applied to Frame IDs.
+The last Frame ID included in the feedback is Start Frame ID + Length - 1, with wrap-around logic applied to Frame IDs.
 A Length of 0 indicates no feedback information is present, though this SHOULD NOT be sent.

 ## status vector (variable length)